-All teachers work a using 'Quality First Teaching' principle, which means that many pupils with special needs can participate in class without specialist help.
-For example, the teacher breaks down tasks into small 'bite-size' chunks, presents ideas using visual, audio and practical resources, allows thinking time before expecting answers and provides a variety of tabletop resources to help pupils with their tasks.
+All teachers work using a 'High Quality Teaching' principle, which means that many pupils with special needs can participate in class without specialist help.
+For example, the teacher breaks down tasks into small 'bite-size' chunks, presents ideas using visual, audio and practical resources, allows thinking time before expecting answers and provides a variety of table top resources to help pupils with their tasks.